SonicTheHedgeHog64/Fast64-Gart/README.md

 # Fast64 Gart Edition

-Modification of Fast64, Supports Blender 4.2 and 3.6.
+Modification of Fast64, Supports Blender 3.6 to 4.2.

 Mainly used for Coop and Also supports V6 Mats.